Top 5 Strengths: Empathy│Developer│Harmony│Positivity│Achiever

 I bring 20+ years of experience and education in the nonprofit sector where I have worked to create systems change through values-driven leadership practices that advance equity.
 As the former executive director of the California School-Age Consortium (CalSAC), I worked in partnership with staff and constituents to co-design a statewide fellowship for leaders of color, grow the largest network of youth development trainers in the country, elevate base building advocacy efforts, and launch a grassroots philanthropic capacity building initiative.
 I pride myself on fostering a strong organizational culture that leads with values, acts with integrity, and strives to be and cultivate equity-driven leaders – recognizing that we’re all part of a larger social justice movement.
 Following CalSAC, I founded Corazon Catalysts and joined the Thrive Paradigm team to continue to be in service to individuals and organizations striving for transformative impact.

 Prior to CalSAC, I ran statewide programs and advocacy campaigns working toward higher education access and affordability, led national programs for LGBTQ+ equality, facilitated DEI trainings, and tackled civil liberties violations with campus and community groups.
 My academic education includes an MSW with an emphasis in advocacy and organizing from CSU Fresno and a CNP from the Nonprofit Leadership Alliance.
 I'm an alum of LeaderSpring's Executive Director Fellowship and CompassPoint's Fundraising Bright Spots Program, as well as a participant in capacity building programs with Rockridge Art of Leadership and the Center for Strategic Facilitation.
-I recently served as the co-chair of the CA Department of Education Expanded Learning Division Workforce Strategy Committee, co-chair of the CA AfterSchool Network, and CA State Affiliate Leader of the National Afterschool Association.
+I have served as the co-chair of the CA Department of Education Expanded Learning Division Workforce Strategy Committee, co-chair of the CA AfterSchool Network, and CA State Affiliate Leader of the National Afterschool Association.